jcvignoli/lumiere-movies/src/README.txt

 Full list of changes is available on [GitHub](https://github.com/jcvignoli/lumiere-movies/commits/master "Lumière GitHub").

+= 4.7 =

+New "coming soon" WordPress filter to display upcoming movies (country and dates as options)

 = 4.6.1 =

 All gutenberg blocks are compatible with api version 3.
 Lumière sidebar is made of gutenberg block if using WordPress > 5.8.
 No more conflicting libraries with other plugins, evey class is namespaced with Lumière.